Sometimes. The answer to this question depends on your VoIP provider. In order to find out, follow these steps:

-- You will want to reach out to your VoIP provider and ask if the SPID can be released on your line.
-As a disclaimer, if you later decide to leave your current voice provider, see carrier changes.
+- Contact your VoIP provider and ask if the SPID can be released on your line.

 - The current carrier may need to move or port your line to a different underlying carrier who is able to release the SPID.